All Episodes

 Back to our old buddy here, Jeremy.

-I understand the and he he sounded like a young guy.
+I understand the, and he sounded like a young guy.

-He was that look, Rush, these these young people, they already believe the low information they they believe.
+He was that, look, Rush, these young people, they already believe the low information, they believe they're invested in.

-Young people are invested in global warming because they're seeking redemption.
+Young people are invested in global warming because they're seeking redemption by opposing it.

 I understand how this works.

-And so they're gonna support tax increases and bigger government and restrictions on thermostats and cars and gasoline and all that to give their lives meaning.
+And so they're going to support tax increases and bigger government and restrictions on thermostats and cars and gasoline and all that to give their lives meaning.

 I know how the psychology of this all works.